mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

   }
 }
 ```

+`@WebAppConfiguration` is a class-level annotation that is used to declare that the `ApplicationContext` loaded for an integration test should be a `WebApplicationContext`.

+The mere presence of `@WebAppConfiguration` on a test class ensures that a WebApplicationContext will be loaded for the test, using the default value of "file:src/main/ webapp" for the path to the root of the web application

+Note that `@WebAppConfiguration` **must be used in conjunction with `@ContextConfiguration`**, either within a single test class or within a test class hierarchy.

 ###  What is the preferred way to close an application context?
 Does Spring Boot do this for you?